Home Blog Third party cookies: What happens when websites share your data

 • Ensure cookies are only set after consent is given

 These requirements led to the proliferation of cookie consent banners across websites.
-But many of these banners use "dark patterns"—deceptive design techniques that manipulate users into accepting all cookies.
+Organizations now need robust GDPR cookie compliance implementation to avoid legal risk.
+But many of these banners use “dark patterns“—deceptive design techniques that manipulate users into accepting all cookies.
 Common dark patterns include:

 • Making “Accept All” buttons more prominent than “Reject All”